6 Tips For Traveling With Baby

 Know their limits

 If you can help it, don't run errands or attend events when baby's tired or hungry.
-If it’s her naptime, encourage her to rest or sleep.
+If it’s baby's naptime, encourage him or her to rest or sleep.
 Remember that kids have short attention spans and can’t sit still or in one place for a long period of time.

 Keep them engaged

-Bring books or toys with you in the car, at the shopping mall, on the airplane, and so on.
-When children are bored, they tend to act out, so keep them occupied.
-It's even better if they're toys that are new, or that they haven't played with in a while.
-Slowly reveal new things to play with over the course of your trip.
+Bring books or toys with you in the car, at the shopping mall, on the airplane or wherever you may be.
+When babies are bored, they tend to act out, so you want to be armed and ready to keep them occupied.
+It's even better if you offer up toys that are new, or that baby hasn't played with in a while.
+Slowly reveal new things to play with over the course of your trip to keep baby engaged and interested.

 Long car or plane ride?
-Parenting coach Tammy Gold recommends putting two diapers on baby (one right over the other) to prevent baby from getting uncomfortably wet.
+Gold recommends putting two diapers on baby (one right over the other) to prevent baby from getting uncomfortably wet.
 Overnight diapers work well too.

 Bring baby's lovey

-Don't forget baby's favorite blanket or stuffed animal at home.
-Having it when she's in a new place will help her feel more comfortable.
+Don't forget baby's favorite blanket or stuffed animal.
+Having that small comfort from home when baby's in a new place can go a long way to making him or her feel happy and safe.